AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 7. Click **Save**.

 Next, verify Edge in Controller.
-See `Verifying Edge in Controller`_.
+See `Verifying the Edge Gateway in Controller`_.

 2c.
 Deploying the Aviatrix Secure Edge Virtual Machine in KVM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before you begin, on the KVM Linux host ensure the LAN, WAN, and MGMT network bridges are associated with the physical ethernet interfaces on the KVM sever.
 Refer to the KVM product documentation.

 1. Download the KVM QCOW2 file by using the link provided to you by Aviatrix Support.
-See `Requesting an Aviatrix Secure Edge Image File <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#requesting-an-aviatrix-edge-gateway-image-file>`_.
+See `Downloading the Aviatrix Secure Edge Image File <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#downloading-the-aviatrix-edge-gateway-image-file>`_.

 2. Launch Virtual Machine Manager UI to access the KVM host.